Egamer512/csc215/chap14/chapter14notes.md

 * SPMSG: This is a subroutine displays a string on the console followed by a line feed to create a space after da message

 * Labels like START2 and START3 are used to structure the flow which allows hte progam tp jump to specific parts based on the conditions

+* GETYN is like out own subroutine that we made for this chapter - compares yes or no